trilitech/tezos-developer-docs/src/pages/smart-contracts/smart-contracts-concepts/index.md

 ## Storage

 Each contract has an associated storage: some internal data that it can read and write to.
-Contracts can only access to their own storage.
-They can't access to the storage of other contracts.
+Contracts can only access their own storage.
+They can't access the storage of other contracts.

 On the other hand, the content of the storage of a contract, as everything on the blockchain, is public.
 For example, you can look at the current value of the storage of any contract, using an explorer, such as [Better Call Dev](https://better-call.dev/).

 The type of the storage is fixed, as set in the code of the contract.
 It can be any type, from a basic primitive type such as a `nat`, to a complex type including `lists`, `sets`, `big-maps`, `variants`, etc.

-The only effects of calling a contract are that it may update the value of this storage, and may generate new transactions that are executed after the execution of the code of the contract.
+The only effects of calling a contract are that it may update the value of its storage, and may generate new transactions that are executed after the execution of the code of the contract.

 Here is one of the simplest possible smart contracts.
 It stores an `int`, and its code does only one thing: replace the storage with the new value, passed as a parameter.